Interested in Volunteering for Smiles 4 Canada? Here are the FAQs!

 What is the process?

-Parents and/or guardians of children suffering from malocclusions are invited to submit an application to Smiles 4 Canada before their children reach their 14th birthday.
+Parents and/or guardians of children suffering from malocclusions are invited to submit an application to Smiles 4 Canada before their children reach their 14th birthday (18 in Manitoba).
 The application consists of:

 - Patient Information Form – information about the child and his/her family, including contact information